jthompson2023/jthompson2023.github.io-old/_posts/2022-01-12-spaced-rep.md

 This works, and it works really well.
 I can still remember exactly how signals are sent between neurons, how inhibitory, excitatory, and neuromodulatory signals are sent, and what basic characteristics all neurotransmitters share, from a book I read six months ago.
 I used to use physical flashcards for this, but now I use the spaced repetition app [Anki](https://apps.ankiweb.net) along with my usual notes.

-[IMAGES TO COME]

 If you're curious about this system, there's no better way to learn about this than the interactive article that got *me* started on spaced repetition [here](https://ncase.me/remember)... *which you should __really really__ read when you get the chance.*

 ## Documentation

-Thankfully, Anki allows you to export your notes as plaintext, so I have my Pilot-related spaced repetition cards in a [Google Doc]({{site.baseurl}}) for your perusal.
+Thankfully, Anki allows you to export your notes as plaintext, so I have my Pilot-related spaced repetition cards in a [Google Doc](https://docs.google.com/document/d/1y1eP2y7uT5d6XcDueRFLeF5r9-XUpjbcoSQsvYdaYNk/edit?usp=sharing) for your perusal.
 Just skimming through them should give you a general idea of the process.
 Don't hesitate to contact me with questions!